leoforney/personal-website/public/cases/SmartDoorPi.md

 After completing my project _SmartDoorPi_ I can say for certain that you easily repurpose an old security system.

-For heading into the project I had **2** objectives:
+Initially starting the project I had **2** objectives:
-- Create a low-cost solution for people that want to ditch their home security system subscription
+- Create a low-cost solution for people that want to eliminate their home security system subscription
 - Getting experience with IOT and embedded devices

 This project was initially started in 2016, but has evolved immensely since then.
 The first prototype that I developed was with a Raspberry Pi 3